Stylos21/tensorbotdiscord/README.md

 - Custom greeting messages and new member introductions
 - Automatic token roles for new members who joined at specific points in time ✓
-- Record keeping
+- Statistic tracking and record keeping
-  - Most members ever online at once
+  - Number of members online ✓
-  - Total members
+  - Total members ✓
 - Custom roles for specific server members
 - Role for members with one letter usernames ✓
 - TensorFlow chatbot and natural language processing (NLP) integration